 Penalties for drug offences, including possession, are severe, and include lengthy jail sentences served in local jails that are dangerous and among the worst in the world.
 Possession of even small quantities of marijuana may lead to imprisonment.

 Drug trafficking in Venezuela is a significant problem and authorities have invested in sophisticated detection methods in an attempt to identify drug traffickers.
 Travellers are screened for drugs on arrival and departure and can also be screened while waiting in the airport.
+See our Drugs page.

 It is illegal to photograph military installations and establishments or sites of strategic importance such as the Presidential Palace and airports.